 - Great value for the money

-- Gets into Netflix USA and others streaming sites from abroad
+- Gets into Netflix US and others streaming sites from abroad

 - Loads of security features